TheRoddyWMS/BatchEuphoria/README.md

    - fixed year-inference unit test

 * 0.0.7-1 (Release branch 0.0.7)
-  - Minor: Fix: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
+  - Patch: Fix: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
 Adapted to this upstream change.
 Probably code will still work with older LSF versions.

 * 0.0.7